TedHusted/awake/awake.md/awake.md

 “Let’s dive right in.”

-Emma first slide was a classic stock chart showing a steady increase followed by a relatively flat line.
+Emma’s first slide is a classic stock chart showing a steady increase followed by a relatively flat line.

 “The stock price continued to trend up after the Ally upgrade two weeks ago.
 Then, on Monday and Tuesday, the price stayed relatively flat.
 It’s continued to be flat today.”

-Emma changed to a slide showing a second graph line superimposed over the first.
+Emma changes to a slide showing a second graph line superimposed over the first.

 “It seems like the stock price stalled when the hash tag #spookyAlly peaked.”